Student Success Center

 Academic Coaches provide individualized support and guidance for undergraduate students who are in a state of exploration and/or are academically at-risk.
 Academic Coaching assists students who benefit from extended on-going support and one on one sessions specially tailored to their individual needs.
 These coaches work with each student to explore majors and degree programs, discuss the major change process, complete self assessments (i.e. Strengths Quest), create an academic and engagement plan, set strategic goals, and identify campus resources that can help achieve academic goals within and beyond the classroom environment.

-Hardship Withdrawal – If you know a student experiencing a hardship that is hindering academic performance, it may be in the best interest of the student to petition for a Hardship Withdrawal.
+Hardship Withdrawal – If you know a student experiencing a hardship that is hindering academic performance, it may be in their best interest to petition for a Hardship Withdrawal.
 Staff in the University Advising Center can assist students with this process.

 Student Health Services – Center for Health and Well-Being